IPython 0.11 is a major overhaul of IPython, two years in the making. Most

 longer needed because of the new capabilities in

 - New top-level sub-packages have been created: IPython.core,

 moved to appropriate sub-packages.
 All internal import statements

 have been updated and tests have been added.
 The build system (setup.py

 and friends) have been updated.
-See this section of the
+See The IPython API for details of these

 - IPython.ipapi has been moved to IPython.core.ipapi.

 IPython.Shell and IPython.iplib have been split and removed as